MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/troubleshoot-scom-mi.md

 **Resolution**:

-To resolve this, provide read permission to the SQL managed instance.
+To resolve, provide read permission to the SQL managed instance.

 ### Issue: No enough cores to create `%instance;` in the given region.